Vizio TV Won’t Turn On (Try This FIRST!)

 2. Next, locate the power button on your Vizio TV and press and hold it in for 15 seconds.

 Make sure to press the power button on the TV itself and not the remote.
 Doing this helps drain your Vizio TV’s capacitors of any residual power.
-This allows for a full and proper reset your TV.
+This allows for a full and proper reset of your TV.

 3. Finally, wait another 30 seconds before plugging your TV back into the wall.
-Do not plug your TV into a surge protector as they often fail, and don’t provide sufficient voltage.
+Do not plug your TV into a surge protector as they often fail and don’t provide sufficient voltage.

 The secret here is to have patience and wait the full 30 seconds.
 After you plug your Vizio TV back in, it should power on without any issues.